-What Is It?
+What Is a Tooth Abscess?

-- Severe, persistent, throbbing toothache
+- Persistent, throbbing or severe toothache

-- Swelling in your face or cheek
+- Swelling in the face or the cheeks

 The following factors may increase your risk of a tooth abscess: